andymeneely/squib/README.md

 You are using source control, right??

 By default, Squib assumes Git.
 But it's not dogmatic about it.
 Tracking your progress, backing up, sharing data, topic branches, release management, and reverting into history are just some of the many, many useful things you can do with source control.
 For me, I tend to ignore any auto-generated files in my output folder, but version control everything else.
 I also try to keep my graphics vector files, so the files stay small.
-Version control is intended for source code, so large binary files don't usually get checked in unless absolutely necessary.
-For big binaries with graphics I tend to keep those
+Version control is intended for source code, so large binary files that change often probably should not get checked in unless absolutely necessary.
+I tend to keep big raster graphics files (e.g. from Gimp) in cloud storage or elsewhere.

 ## SublimeText